-In today’s digital-first patient journey, it has become increasingly important for healthcare providers and medical practitioners to have a digital presence and a positive reputation online.
+In today’s healthcare marketing trends it has become increasingly important for healthcare providers and medical practitioners to prepare for a digital-first patient experience and a positive reputation online.

 According to research: